-The Kogi State Public Audit (Amendment) Law 2021 enacted and signed by former Governor Yahaya Bello in June 2021 provides for financial autonomy for the Office of the Auditor-General.
+The Kogi State Public Audit (Amendment) Law 2021105 enacted in June 2021 provides for financial autonomy for the Office of the Auditor-General.
 S.13(2) of the law states that "not later than 90 days before the end of the financial year, the Auditor-General shall prepare and submit draft estimates of revenue and expenditures of his/her offices for the next financial year directly to the House of Assembly, make necessary amendments after receiving comments from the House of Assembly and then submit to the Ministry of Budget and Economic Planning".